 1. Housing 2.
 Health 3.
 Heritage 4.
 Crime 5.
 Social 6.
 Biodiversity and Green Infrastructure 7.
 Environment and Landscape 8.
 Natural Resources and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
-Economic Structure Option A - include a policy - ++ + + ++ ++ - Option B - no policy (No Part 2 local plan policy) - - ((- -
+Economic Structure Option A - include a policy ++ + + ++ ++ - Option B - no policy (No Part 2 local plan policy) ++ - -

-- 9.61 Option A has significant positive effects on the green and natural resources objectives; whilst Option B has significant negative effects on the health and natural resources objectives. - 9.62 Through the local plan process, it has been decided to include a policy on air quality.
+9.61 The policy has significant positive effects on the natural resources and, to a lesser extent, on the biodiversity objectives.
+It has negative effects on the housing and economic structure objectives as the potential locations of new development may be restricted.
+This policy has been informed by comments made by the Council's Environmental Health Department.

+9.62 Through the local plan process, it has been decided to include a policy on air quality.